 Meat production is one of the planet's largest causes of environmental degradation and most significant threats to wildlife.

 And the problem is rapidly getting worse: Production of beef, poultry, pork and other meat products tripled between 1980 and 2010 and will likely double again by 2050.
 This increasing meat consumption in a world of more than 7 billion people is taking a staggering toll on wildlife, habitat, water resources, air quality and the climate.
-Meanwhile, Americans eat more meat per capita than almost any other country in the world.
+Meanwhile, Americans eat more meat per capita than almost any other country.

 Already a vegetarian?
 Then you're a valuable wildlife advocate who can help others join the movement.
-Spread the word by taking the pledge and asking your friends to sign.
+Spread the word by taking the pledge and asking your friends to sign too.

 Protect wildlife -- pledge today to eat an Earth-friendly diet.